marleyrosario/CommentAnalysisProject/README.md

 Here is the link to the master comments - https://drive.google.com/file/d/1qoFjdlIiwWPMd3Dsh8aCQnu1CwKE2I0f/view?usp=sharing

 On Start_NLP if you can't scrape the IG comments because you don't have enough warm instagram accounts or fb accounts then you can use this file and turn the comments into a nested list segmented by the profileURL to replicate the analysis and tables I made.

+Files are run in order of the number in the bracket until you get to Start_NLP.

+HMU at marleyrosario@uchicago.edu for any explanation.